maratai/craftery/arts_crafts/fiber_arts.md

   - Abby Franquemont.
 "Ode to a Weighted Stick."
   - Amelia Garripoli.
 "Hooked."
   - Stephenie Gaustad.
 "Spindle Dynamics."
   - Terri Guerette.
+"Prep It!
+The Ultimate Spinning Toolbag." **to-read**
+  - Terri Guerette.
 "A Roster of Suspended Spindles."
   - Deborah Held.
 "Spin It!
 Winding a Turkish Cop."
   - Mary L. Henze.
 "Words to Spindle By."